armin2080/Vocab-Buddy/README.md

    - Visit [Groq Console](https://console.groq.com/)
    - Sign up for an account
    - Generate an API key in the dashboard

+3. **Admin ID (Optional)**:
+   - Get your Telegram user ID to enable admin features
+   - Start a chat with [@userinfobot](https://t.me/userinfobot) to find your ID
+   - Add this ID to enable admin commands and broadcast functionality
+   - If not set, admin features will be disabled

 ## 📖 Usage